 If you leak when you sneeze or cough, it means your pelvic floor muscles aren’t strong enough to consistently withstand the pressure from your diaphragm.
 This pressure system also explains why you might not *always* leak when you cough or sneeze.
 Stress incontinence can depend on the intensity of your breath (ex: a serious coughing fit, instead of a small cough to clear your throat), how many times in a row you cough or sneeze, or how long you’ve been enduring triggers.
 No matter the intensity, there are a few different ways to deal with stress incontinence when it happens.

 Keep crossing your legs

 Have a backup plan

 The moment before a sneeze happens can feel like a year, but it’s still never enough time to get yourself to the bathroom or cross your legs in time if you’re prone to bladder leaks.
-Whether it’s keeping a pair of spare undies in your bag or in your desk at work, or investing in some leak-proof underwear to withstand winter leaks, it can be helpful to give yourself a sense of security and an action plan when leaks do catch you off guard.
+Whether it’s keeping a pair of spare undies in your bag, or investing in some pee-proof undies, it can be helpful to give yourself a sense of security and an action plan when leaks do catch you off guard.

 Strengthen your pelvic floor

 It’s as good a time as any to reiterate that Kegels are *not* the end-all solution to leaks, but stress incontinence is a case where Kegels and other strength-focused pelvic floor exercises are a good solution.
 Because your muscles have been overworked and weakened — whether that’s because of pregnancy, childbirth, hormone fluctuations during perimenopause, or a chronic cough or cold — they need to get a workout to rebuild their strength and flexibility.
-As a first step, find a pelvic health PT who can build an individualized plan for your bod.
+As a first step, find a pelvic health PT who can build an individualized plan for your body.
 Start your search here.

 How do you handle stress incontinence and leak triggers?
 Share your tips in the comments.